build-on-aws/content/tutorials/eks-with-efs-add-on/index.md

 aws-efs-csi-driver      v1.5.8-eksbuild.1       ACTIVE  0
 ```

-**Optionally**, if the EFS CSI Driver Add-On is **not** installed on your cluster, or you receive an error, the following commands show you the steps to install it.
+**Optionally**, if the EFS CSI Driver add-on is **not** installed on your cluster, or you receive an error, the following commands show you the steps to install it.
 Note that you must have an [OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-load-balancer-ipv4&sc_geo=mult&sc_country=mult&sc_outcome=acq) associated with your cluster before you run these commands.

 List the add-ons available in eksctl.
 Replace the sample value for ```kubernetes-version```.